iicoats/Capstone_Level_1/README.md

 Acknowledge any external resources, libraries, or individuals who have contributed to your project.
 This could include:

 Open-source libraries used
 I am using MDN, Bootstrap, W3schools and google to figure out how to do what I want to do.
-I have also used Bard, ChatGpt and W3resource
+I have also used Bard, ChatGpt and W3resource, SheCodes

 Tutorials or guides followed
 Assistance from mentors, instructors, or peers